 |Applicants Submitting ACT scores||91%|

-Let's take a look at all of these areas to get a clearer sense of what Wheaton College offers and if it might be the right college for you.
+Let's take a look at these factors to get a clearer sense of what Wheaton College offers and if the school could be a good fit for you.

-It is very difficult to get into Wheaton College.
-Around 87% of applicants get into Wheaton College each year.
-Last year, 1,800 students applied to Wheaton College and 1,566 were admitted.
+Wheaton College is very difficult to get into.
+Around 86% of applicants get into Wheaton College each year.
+Out of 1,993 applications received in 2022, 1,719 students were offered admission.

-About 90% of students who start at Wheaton College come back for their second year of college.
+Approximately 89% of first-year, full-time undergrads who start at Wheaton Collegeare still enrolled their sophomore year.
 Around 88% of students who started at Wheaton College earn their Bachelor's degrees within six years.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.
 Within six months of graduating, 58% of graduates receive at least one full-time job offer.